Samsung AU8000 4K HDR TV Review

 UN65AU8000 2160p 60Hz Smart LED/LCD TV

 Product Description: 8 Series | Crystal Processor 4K | Dynamic Crystal Color | Tizen smart TV OS | Motion Xcelerator | Filmmaker Mode | ALLM (Auto Low Latency Mode)

 Screen size reviewed: 65”

 Bottom Line: The UN65AU8000 is a decent 4K TV delivering picture quality that I found to be an eye-pleasing event for an entry-level TV with the exception of HDR content.
-It’s also a good TV for gaming and has very low input lag and ALLM (Auto Low Latency Mode), however, it doesn’t support advanced gaming features such as VRR or 4K @120Hz.
+It’s also a decent TV for gaming due to very low input lag and ALLM (Auto Low Latency Mode), however, it doesn’t support advanced gaming features such as VRR or 4K @120Hz.
 The AU8000 is a value-packed TV and is a good choice for anyone looking to make the most of a limited budget.

 With stand: (W x H x D) 57.1″ x 34.4″ x 11.1″